-Amidst the coronavirus pandemic, the demand for medial masks increased immeasurably.
+Amidst the coronavirus pandemic, the demand for medical masks increased immeasurably.
 The production of masks has quickened up, though there is a current shortage in some hospitals.
-There are also little to no masks for employees in the service industry.
+There are also few to no masks for employees in the service industry.
 Most masks are made in China, in total at least 50% of global production.
 Therefore, the import of medical masks from China is a big topic.
 Factories in China are working at full capacity to cover unexpected demand.

 According to WHO recommendations, to protect oneself from the virus, one should wear a mask if taking care of a sick person and often wash hands with soap or use alcohol-based hand sanitizers.
 Read about importing hand sanitizers from China.

 The import of medical masks from China – production areas

-The largest production hubs of the surgical masks are in such Chinese cities as Wuhan, Ningbo, Suzhou, Guangzhou, and Hefei.
+The largest production hubs of surgical masks are in such Chinese cities as Wuhan, Ningbo, Suzhou, Guangzhou, and Hefei.
 Mask materials are manufactured mainly in four provinces: Guangdong, Zhejiang (Xialu), Hubei (Xiantao), and Fujian.
 Pengchang, located in Xiantao, is known as the “capital of fibers.”